issa-project/issa-pipeline/pipeline/README.md

 - (optionally) coalesce extracted text with metadata

 The following intermediate files are produced at this point:
-- full text JSON according to the [schema](../doc/ISSA_JSON_schema.txt)
+- extracted text JSON according to the [schema](../doc/ISSA_json_schema.txt)
-- (optionally) coalesced JSON
+- (optionally) extracted text coalesced with metadata JSON
-- (optionally) XML/TEI encoded documents output by Grobid
+- (optionally) XML/TEI encoded documents output by Grobid (useful for debugging purposes)

-A massive download of PDF documents from an HTTP server may cause problems for a host and a client.
-To mitigate a potential issue, time spacing between downloads is provided.
-However, during the waiting time the Grobid extraction can still take place for efficiency.
+NB: A massive download of PDF documents from an HTTP server may cause problems for a host and a client.
 Caching of the PDF files is recommended and mechanisms are provided in the pipeline.

 Scripts are provided in directory [fulltext](./fulltext/).